SakshiSalot/EcoSphere-Coordinated_AI_Interview_Panel/README.md

 character** rather than being asked to decide to be.
 If nobody opens a door by 40% of the way through the interview, one is opened anyway.

-The cues are deliberately narrow. `cut` used to match *"we cut p99 latency"* and `late` matched *"late-binding"* — one false role-play is worse than several missed ones.
+The cues are deliberately narrow — whole words, with stems marked explicitly — because one false role-play is worse than several missed ones.
+An interviewer stepping into character for no reason is the single most jarring thing this panel could do.

 ---